andreasmrg-droid/Automotive-Empire/Supporting Files/GDDv6.0.md

 When a fix ships, update the relevant section above AND mark the item in both tracker files.

+## 22. Manual inserted Updates and ideas.
+- They UI bordering of windows to follow the Team Colours, if it is to diiffult to implemetn, we will use a combination of red/black or blue/black
 ---

 *End of GDD v6.0.
 Companion files: `Brainstorm_Threads.md` (vision/strategy),